bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 Notice: Finished catalog run in 20.14 seconds
 ```

-Did you notice that only 4 packages were installed?
+Did you notice that only some of the packages were installed?
 If you do a 'yum info net-tools'
 you'll notice that it was already installed, so puppet didn't do
 anything for that package.
 Note:  net-tools is required for puppet, so when we
 installed puppet, that package was automatically installed.
 DO NOT REMOVE IT.